|

 My name is Lionel Deimel, and I live in

 Mt.
-Lebanon, Pennsylvania, a suburb of
+Lebanon, a suburb of

 Pittsburgh.
 I am a computer scientist,

-and maintenance.
+training.
 I am still looking for that perfect position that needs my

 I was born and reared in

-Louisiana, did my undergraduate work at
+founded before anyone talked about magnet schools.
+I did my undergraduate work at

 the University of Chicago in physics,